cdpxe/nefias/documentation/README.md

 Next, we see a loop to iterate trough all flows found in the data chunk that the node just received.
 Finally, NEFIAS_FINISH performs the necessary steps to finalize the work on the data chunk.

-To exemplify, let us have a look on a typical content of above-mentioned `for` loop by analyzing the script `scripts/kappa_framelen.sh`'s loop:
+To exemplify, let us have a look on a typical content of above-mentioned `for` loop by analyzing the script `scripts/kappa_framelen.sh`'s loop, which is used to detect network covert channels that utilize packet sizes for hidden communications, see (Wendzel et al., 2015) and (Wendzel et al., 2019):

 ```
 #!/bin/bash